 Specialty Clinics: Residents rotate for six months in a variety of specialty clinics:

 Child Psychiatry—directed by Drs.
-Sharon Hirsch, Karam Radwan, and Khalid Afzal, residents provide diagnostic assessment and treatment for patients with pervasive developmental disorders, disorders of attention, affective disorders, anxiety disorders, psychosis, and eating disorders.
+Karam Radwan, Khalid Afzal, and Seeba Anam, residents provide diagnostic assessment and treatment for patients with pervasive developmental disorders, disorders of attention, affective disorders, anxiety disorders, psychosis, and eating disorders.

 Geriatrics—directed by Dr. Danielle Anderson, residents evaluate and manage disorders of mood, cognition, and psychosis in the geriatric population at University of Chicago and at the Univeristy of Chicago's South Shore Clinic, which offers integrated geriatric medical and psychiatric care.